openfoodfacts/openfoodfacts-infrastructure/docs/nginx-reverse-proxy.md

   }
   ```

-We will first validate our config using `--test-cert` option (**WARNING** only skip this part if you really are used to certbot, as after too much invalid tentatives, we won't be able to renew any certificates on the domain for several hours from this IP, see [letsencrypt Rate limits](https://letsencrypt.org/docs/rate-limits/))
+We will first validate our config using `--test-cert` option (**WARNING** only skip this part if you really are used to certbot and nginx configuration, as after five tentatives, we won't be able to renew any certificates on the domain for one full week, and if you do too much error, the IP itself might be out of limit, see [letsencrypt Rate limits](https://letsencrypt.org/docs/rate-limits/))

 ```
 $ certbot --test-cert -d my-service.openfoodfacts.net